Thanksgiving Day in Las Vegas ripe for fires, carbon monoxide

 Fire safety

-In the U.S., fires caused by cooking are three times more likely to happen on Thanksgiving than any other day of the year, Szymanski said.
+In the United States, fires caused by cooking are three times more likely to happen on Thanksgiving than any other day of the year, Szymanski said.

 The Fire Department has not responded to any significant cooking-related fires on Thanksgiving since 2016, Szymanski said.
 Last year, the department responded to just a few burnt turkeys in the oven, he said.